AstitvaShrestha/DeepFake-Video-Detection/README.md

 # Deepfake Video Detection (ResNet50+LSTM Model)

 ## Introduction
 The aim of the project was to build a Deep Learning Binary Classifier to help detect deepfake videos which can be applied to solve several real world problems caused by deepfakes.
-In this work (**done back in 2021**), we present our profound convolutional neural organization put together model approved with respect to [Deepfake Detection Challenge](https://kaggle.com/competitions/deepfake-detection-challenge/data) dataset for crucial AI research in deepfake discovery.
+In this work, we present our profound convolutional neural organization put together model approved with respect to [Deepfake Detection Challenge](https://kaggle.com/competitions/deepfake-detection-challenge/data) dataset for crucial AI research in deepfake discovery.
 We trained the dataset on various convolution neural network models like **ResNet50 + LSTM**, MesoNet, DenseNet-121 and custom models.
 Our best model of ResNet50 + LSTM has an accuracy score of **93.10%**.
 Through this project we are trying to automate the process of detecting deepfake videos.

 ## Architecture
 <p align="center">